getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 ## Practical Problems

-Imagine you are an outsourcing company responsibel for ensuring that the widgets conform to specification.
+Imagine you are an outsourcing company responsible for ensuring that the widgets conform to specification.
 1% of all widgets produced are sent to you in massive containers, and you want to start checking them against their specifications.
 Ideally you would simply send the containers of widgets to be